backdrop-contrib/usertabs/README.md

 Credits
 -------

-- Ported to Backdrop CMS by Robert Garrigos (https://github.com/robertgarrigos).
+- Ported to Backdrop CMS by Robert Garrigós (https://github.com/robertgarrigos).
-- Originally written for Drupal 6 by Robert Garrigos (https://github.com/robertgarrigos).
+- Originally written for Drupal 6 by Robert Garrigós (https://github.com/robertgarrigos).
 - Port based on the Drupal 7 version of this module rewritten by Matthew Slater (https://www.drupal.org/u/matslats).